How To Prevent Mortgage Default With Loss Of Employment

 Qualifying For FHA Loans After Housing Event

-The Gustan Cho Team at USA Mortgage is a direct lender with no overlays on government and conventional loans.
+The Gustan Cho Team at Loan Cabin Inc. is a direct lender with no overlays on government and conventional loans.
 Here are the waiting period requirements to qualify for FHA Loans After Housing Event:

 - Minimum credit score of 580 to qualify for 3.5% down payment FHA Home Purchase Loan

 - One year waiting period after loan modification

 - Three year waiting period after foreclosure, deed in lieu of foreclosure, short sale

 Home Buyers can qualify for NON-QM Loans where there is no waiting period after housing event.
 However, 20% down payment is required and mortgage rates are slightly higher than government and conventional loans.
 To qualify please contact us at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
 Or email us at firstname.lastname@example.org.